“best of” lists

 When should I expect these lists?

-Keep in mind that these lists are usually made after the lister has read your ARC, so if your book isn’t coming out in the early months of the year, it’s not going to be included on lists like “Books We Are Most Anticipating Next Year,” but it doesn’t mean no one is anticipating your book.
+As for the looking-ahead lists, keep in mind that these lists are usually made after the lister has read your ARC.
+So if your book isn’t coming out in the early months of the year, it’s not going to be included on lists like “Books We Are Most Anticipating Next Year,” but it doesn’t mean no one is anticipating your book.
 Instead, lists closer to your publication date might include your book under the heading “Best Books Coming Out This Summer” or whatever.
 Likewise, if your book came out in Jan/Feb/March and was prematurely declared a “Best Book of the Coming Year,” brace yourself for the idea that lists at the end of the year might focus more heavily on books with later publication dates instead of on your lovely book.

 How can I get my book on a “best of” list?